-What Does The P0142 Code Mean?
+What Does The P0156 Code Mean?

-The oxygen sensors are critical to the engine running properly.
-It basically informs the PCM (Powertrain Control Module) of oxygen content of the exhaust.
-The PCM then uses this information to regulate fuel injector pulse.
+The O2 (oxygen) sensors measure oxygen content in the exhaust.
+The PCM (powertrain control module) then uses this information to regulate fuel injector pulse.
+The O2 sensors are very important for the proper operation of the engine.
 Inaccurate or faulty O2 sensors can cause the PCM to add or take away fuel based on the faulty O2 sensor voltage which can cause a host of problems.

-A P0142 code refers to the Bank 1,3 O2 sensor or the 3rd downstream (post-cat) O2 sensor on Bank 1.
+A P0156 code refers to the Bank 2,2 O2 sensor or the downstream (post-cat) O2 sensor on Bank 2.
 It is a four wire sensor.
 The PCM supplies a ground circuit and a reference voltage circuit of about 0.5 volts.
 Also for the O2 sensor heater element there is a battery voltage supply wire and another ground circuit for that.

 The O2 sensor heater allows the O2 sensor to warm up faster, thus achieving closed loop in less time than it would normally take for the exhaust to warm the sensor up to operating temperature.
 The O2 sensor varies the supplied reference voltage based on oxygen content in the exhaust.
-It is capable of varying from about 0.1 to 0.9 volts, 0.1v indicating lean exhaust and 0.9v indicating rich exhaust.

-This P0142 code indicates that the Bank 1,3 O2 sensor is stuck low for too long or isn't active at all.
+It is capable of varying from about 0.1 to 0.9 volts, 0.1 V indicating lean exhaust and 0.9 V indicating rich exhaust.
+This P0156 code indicates that the Bank 2, 2 O2 sensor is stuck low for too long or isn't active at all.